Logiks/Logiks-Installer/README.md

 # LogiksInstaller

-Install Latest Logiks Framework and other requirements.
+Install Latest Logiks Framework and other requirements directly from github and other resources.